 A high tolerance doesn't mean you're immune to alcohol's effects; it just means the warning signs are getting harder to notice.
 Internally, your organs are working overtime, and your risk for long-term health issues is climbing.
 This disconnect between how you feel and how impaired you actually are can lead to risky decisions and mask a developing dependency.
 Understanding what’s really happening behind the scenes is the first step toward making a change for the better.
 Let’s look at the risks to your physical and mental health, the hidden costs, and the strong link between tolerance and dependency.

-Risks to Your Physical Health
+The Toll on Your Physical Health

 Think of alcohol tolerance as a mask.
 While it might hide the outward signs of intoxication, it does nothing to protect your body from internal damage.
 Even if you feel completely fine after several drinks, the alcohol is still straining your liver, heart, and brain.
 Your tolerance level has no effect on your Blood Alcohol Content (BAC), which is the true measure of intoxication.